Optimal Work Extraction from Finite-Time Closed Quantum Dynamics: Introduction

 This raises the fundamental question of determining the optimal extractable work within a given finite time $T$ and the optimal protocol to achieve it.
-Unlike studies~\cite{gyhm2024minimal} that focus on determining the minimum time needed to fully extract ergotropy, our focus is on the finite-time optimization of work extraction, where both the extractable work and the optimal control Hamiltonian depend on the imposed time constraint $T$.
-Note that, to approach such optimization problems, it is common to use direct optimization methods over time-dependent protocols, such as Krotov’s method~\cite{Bershchanskii1970-sh, Sklarz_PhysRevA2002e, Schirmer2011-mo}, GRAPE~\cite{Khaneja_JMagnReson2005a}, among others~\cite{Dominy_JPhysAMathTheor2008h, Caneva_PhysRevA2011q, Zahedinejad_PhysRevA2014s, Machnes_PhysRevLett2018p, Bukov_PhysRevX2018u, Sorensen_PhysRevACollPark2018o}.
+While the previous work~\cite{Gyhm_PhysRevACollPark2024l} focuses on determining the minimum time required to fully extract ergotropy, our focus here is on the finite-time optimization of work extraction, where both the extractable work and the optimal control Hamiltonian depend on the imposed time constraint $T$.
+Note that, to approach such optimization problems, it is common to use direct optimization methods over time-dependent protocols, such as Krotov’s method~\cite{Bershchanskii1970-sh, Somloi_ChemPhys1993d, Sklarz_PhysRevA2002e, Schirmer2011-mo, Morzhin2019-ws}, GRAPE (Gradient Ascent Pulse Engineering)~\cite{Khaneja_JMagnReson2005a}, among others~\cite{Dominy_JPhysAMathTheor2008h, Caneva_PhysRevA2011q, Zahedinejad_PhysRevA2014s, Machnes_PhysRevLett2018p, Bukov_PhysRevX2018u, Sorensen_PhysRevACollPark2018o}.
 However, these methods involve computationally intensive searches over time-dependent control paths and are often intractable.
 It is therefore crucial to establish general principles that do not rely on direct numerical optimizations of time-dependent dynamics.

 In this article, we develop a general theory of finite-time optimal work extraction in closed quantum systems controlled by a Hamiltonian whose magnitude is constrained (see Fig.~\ref{figM_OptimalProtocol}).
 We first prove the trade-off relation between the power and the work, which are two fundamental performance metrics for control schemes~(Proposition~\ref{thmM_TradeOff}).
 Specifically, we show that these two quantities cannot be maximized simultaneously.
-This fact justifies the importance of finite-time control we consider: to achieve high power, we should adopt rapid control protocols while sacrificing the work extracted from a single resource.
+This fact justifies the importance of the finite-time control setting we consider: to achieve high power, we should adopt rapid control protocols while sacrificing the work extracted from a single resource.